Aligned Novel View Image and Geometry Synthesis via Cross-modal Attention Instillation

-\paragrapht{Optimization methods.} Neural 3D representations such as NeRF~\citep{mildenhall2021nerf} and 3DGS~\citep{kerbl20233d} require numerous calibrated views to optimize the neural radiance field effectively.
+\paragraph{Non-generative few-shot NVS.} Neural 3D representations such as NeRF~\citep{mildenhall2021nerf} and 3DGS~\citep{kerbl20233d} require numerous calibrated views to optimize the neural radiance field effectively.
 Optimization-based few-shot methods~\citep{jain2021putting, niemeyer2022regnerf, kim2022infonerf, kwak2023geconerf} alleviate this issue by tailoring a single 3D scene from sparse views.
 For instance, DietNeRF~\citep{jain2021putting} enforces semantic consistency between rendered images from novel viewpoints and available reference images, while RegNeRF~\citep{niemeyer2022regnerf} regularizes the geometry and appearance of patches from unobserved viewpoints.
-However, these approaches suffer from limited generalization ability beyond individual scenes and the computational burden of per-scene optimization.
+However, these approaches are unable to generalize beyond individual scenes and are computationally expensive.

-\paragrapht{Feedforward methods.} Feedforward NVS approaches~\citep{yu2021pixelnerf, chen2024mvsplat, dust3r_cvpr24, ye2024no, hong2023unifying} address few-shot novel view synthesis without per-scene optimization.
-PixelNeRF~\citep{yu2021pixelnerf} is among the first to condition a NeRF on image inputs using local CNN features, predicting novel view image in a feedforward manner.
+Feedforward NVS approaches~\citep{yu2021pixelnerf, chen2024mvsplat, dust3r_cvpr24, ye2024no, hong2023unifying} address few-shot novel view synthesis without per-scene optimization.
+PixelNeRF~\citep{yu2021pixelnerf} is among the first to condition a NeRF on image inputs using local CNN features, predicting a novel view image in a feedforward manner.
 MVSplat~\citep{chen2024mvsplat} improves on this by predicting 3D Gaussians from sparse multi-view images with a cost volume for depth estimation, yielding high-quality 3D representations.
 Subsequent works~\citep{dust3r_cvpr24, leroy2024grounding, hong2023unifying, ye2024no} tackle the pose-free scenario, where networks predict novel views from unposed images; for example, DUSt3R~\citep{dust3r_cvpr24} and MASt3R~\citep{leroy2024grounding} leverage transformers to output the pointmaps and estimate camera poses, and Noposplat~\citep{ye2024no} jointly predicts 3D representations and poses from sparse inputs.
 However, these methods generally lack extrapolative capabilities, unable to synthesize novel geometry or appearance in regions unseen or occluded from the reference images.